jkornelsen/team_progress/README.md

 ## Server

-- See [Installing](Installation.md) for everything needed to run on desktop (solo) or home network (play with friends).
+- See [Installing](Installation.md) for everything needed to run on desktop (solo) or home network (invite friends over).
 This includes setting up a PostgreSQL database.

 - The flexible, multiplayer design requires more on the server side than normal idlers.
-Websites such as *pythonAnywhere* can host this type of project.
+Websites such as *pythonAnywhere* should be able to host this type of project.